 The National Highway Traffic Safety Administration believes more study is needed before arriving at any conclusions.
 At this time though NHTSA finds drivers high on weed show slower reaction times, difficulty estimating time and distance and drowsiness behind the wheel.

 If reaction times are slower after smoking weed, then if and when conditions suddenly change, as happens on the highway, then accidents would seem more likely.

 Driving High Cause & Effect

 So called experts tend to agree that marijuana, unlike alcohol, does not act as a general central nervous system depressant, impairing multiple functions.
+Compared to the consumption of alcohol, using cannabis strains like christmas kush does not completely impair some of the vital brain functions needed for driving.
 But as one Massachusetts court noted in considering the issue:

 … the primary psychoactive substance in marijuana, tetrahydrocannibol (THC), is known to have an impact on several functions of the brain that are relevant to driving ability, including the capacity to divide one’s attention and focus on several things at the same time, balance, and the speed of processing information..

 Commonwealth of Massachusettsv.
 Gerhardt, Mass.
 Supreme Judicial Court, Septceber, 2017